linlilia/ACI-Endpoint-Update-App/README.md

 Create one dedicated user with the Administrator role.

-For more information, see Create Users for the ACI Endpoint Update App.
+For more information, see Create Users for the Standalone ACI Endpoint Update App.

 (Optional.)
-Create domains on the management center as discussed in Configure the Management Center Domains and Subdomains.
+Create domains on the Management Center as discussed in Configure the Management Center Domains and Subdomains.

 #### Procedure <a name="procedure-of-config"></a>